Anthurium warocqueanum

 Anthurium warocqueanum, commonly known as the Queen Anthurium, is a species of plant in the genus Anthurium.
 Native to Colombia, it is grown in more temperate climates as a greenhouse specimen or houseplant for its ornamental foliage.

 Description

-Anthurium warocqueanum is a member of the section Cardiolonchium, or the velvet-leaved Anthuriums, along with species such as A. crystallinum, A. regale, and A. magnificum.
+Anthurium warocqueanum is a member species within Cardiolonchium—the so-called “velvet-leaved” Anthuriums, as they have a covering of tiny, flattened short “hairs” with a texture similar to that of velvet.
+Fellow velvet-leaf species include some of the most popular and famous plants today, such as A. crystallinum, A. regale, and A. magnificum.